franzpe/node-api-scaffold/README.md

 )
 ```

+You can run server via npm script: npm start

 Server is also serving static files inside web folder.
-You may want to delete or change this functionality in appMiddleware.js (~/server/middleware/appMidleware)
+You may want to delete or change this functionality in appMiddleware.js (~/server/middleware/appMidleware).
+To access web in browser just type http://localhost:{PORT}/.